 appearances and interviews

-- Conversation with historian David Sehat about the question "Has identity politics wrecked liberalism?" (my answer: no) on his podcast Mindpop (audio)
+- Interview with historian David Sehat about the question "Has identity politics wrecked liberalism?" (my answer: no) on his podcast Mindpop (audio)

 - Interview with political scientist Heath Brown about A Commercial Republic on the podcast New Books in Political Science (audio)